From The Western Frontier

 Multi-cultural, multimedia panorama of women's voices from the Old American West. by Susan G. ButruilleHear the voices!
 They beckon.
 Voices calling out from the women who came before us.
 Such a vivid audience with the past can be gained in by reading Susan Butruille's Women's Voices from the Western Frontier.

-Just out of curiosity (that's been my biggest problem my dad told me), when I was at the library last time I typed Butruille into the computer and it told me both Women's Voices books, are there - 19 copies of the Western Frontier and seven of the Oregon Trail.
+Just out of curiosity (that's been my biggest problem, my dad told me), when I was at the library last time I typed Butruille into the computer and it told me both Women's Voices books, are there - 19 copies of the Western Frontier and seven of the Oregon Trail.
 That's how many the Multnomah County Library System owns.
-Well, all but three of the 19 copies were Checked OUT and only two of the Oregon Trail books were currently available...They are being read.
+Well, all but three of the 19 copies were Checked OUT and only two of the Oregon Trail books were currently available.
+Proof positive that her books are being read.

 Non-fiction, women's issues, western history, multi-ethnic history